Tool for managing machine learning model and service projects and other fast paced python projects.

 ├── boil -> cicd/boil.py ├── cicd (modify) │ ├── boil.py │ ├── licenses.ini │ ├── mypy.ini │ └── requirements.txt ├── LICENSE.txt (replace) ├── NEWS.rst (replace) ├── README.rst (replace) ├── setup.py (modify) ├── src (replace) │ ├── bouillon │ │ ├── bouillon.py │ │ ├── __init__.py │ │ └── requirements.txt └── test (replace) ├── cicd │ └── test_boil_cli.py ├── requirements.txt └── src ├── test_bouillon.py └── test___init__.py

-At some point it might be convenient to fork the repository, make any changes you need and use that as your template repository.
+At some point it might be convenient to fork this repository, make any changes you need and use that as your template repository.

 Ways of Inclusion